2019 Blue Marlin Grand Championship Takes Center Stage, July 10-14

 Quite simply there in no other tournament like this anywhere in the world for many reasons.
 First, it's an invitational tournament.
-You have to be invited to participate, which is a little like the fishing equivalent of being asked if you want to play a round at Augusta National Gulf Club.
+You have to be invited to participate, which is the fishing equivalent of being asked if you want to play a round at Augusta National Golf Club.

-But what makes this event most special are two things.
-The venue and the fans.
-The tournament weigh-ins take place at Marlin Circle which is at the end of Main Street at The Wharf.
+But what makes this event most special are two things: the venue and the fans.
+The tournament weigh-ins take place at Marlin Circle at the end of Main Street at The Wharf.
 Usually tournament weigh-ins take place at marinas, not in the middle of an entertainment district with shops, dining establishments and condos.

 As boats back into the marina basin, fish are unloaded and placed on carts to be moved from the marina to Main Street.
 The fish are paraded by waterfront restaurants and an outdoor boat bar before both the fish and the tournament teams make their way to the weigh tower.
 Once they arrive, they are greeted by thousands of fans who have packed Main Street and balconies to see the biggest fish in the Gulf be weighed either up close or on the two giant LED jumbotrons.

 "It has to be the closest thing to being a rock star and walking out on that stage to start the show," said Jason Buck, captain of the boat Done Deal and local fan favorite.
 "I know the fans love seeing these beautiful fish, but I hope they all realize how much they mean to us!
 To have that many people cheering for us as we weigh our fish is the most special feeling at any tournament.
 I think I can speak for every captain, owner and crew member when I say 'thank you' to the greatest fans in sportfishing for coming out to The Wharf to see us every year."